 For Grandma, paper towel was a currency to pay the bills — the bills of spilled milk, dirty walls, wet dishes, and crummy counter tops.
 She was rich, like some kind of wealthy land owner on a very messy island.

 This is what I grew up with.
-It seemed normal until Emily showed me different.
+It seemed normal until now.

 A TED talk reminded me.
 These memories came into my mind like a thick fog that couldn’t be wiped up.
 The TED talk suggested that we use too much paper towel and suggested the “shake and fold” method for using less paper towel.
 On one hand, I’m glad we’re working to conserve.
 On the other hand, I’m glad that Grandma isn’t around to see such blasphemy.